Food Resources

 Mobile Meals

 CAC Mobile Meals is a community of clients, volunteers, donors, and staff brought together by the need to combat food insecurity among homebound and isolated older adults in Knox County.
 Daily, over 100 volunteers commit to delivering hot, nutritious meals to over 1,100 seniors who are unable to prepare meals and experience limited social contact.
 In addition to providing a home delivered meal, Mobile Meals volunteers offer friendly social interactions and daily safety checks that help clients continue living independently in their own homes.
-If you know, care for, or are a homebound senior (60+) or disabled person who could benefit from Mobile Meals, please call (865) 524-2786 to apply.
+If you know, care for, or are a homebound senior (60+) who could benefit from Mobile Meals, please call (865) 524-2786 to apply.

 Providing Food and Hope Since 1971

 Mobile Meals is proud to celebrate over 50 years of service to Knox County’s homebound senior population.
-Between July 2021 – June 2022, Mobile Meals accomplished much to promote the wellness and safety of participants:
+Between July 2022 – June 2023, Mobile Meals accomplished much to promote the wellness and safety of participants:

 Homebound seniors served across Knox County